Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Discussions on Sensor Observability Analysis

 The piece-wise defined function is used to threshold each individual sensor along each task-space axis.
 Sensor observability values below the threshold are set to 0 and the range above the threshold is scaled back to between 0 and 1.
 All subsequent steps from (\ref{eq:sensmatrix}) onwards in calculating the system sensor observability $\bm{s}$ and index $o$ remain the same, where either $s_j = 0$ or $o = 0$ indicates that at least one task-space axis is no longer observable.
 The effect of sensor observability thresholding is similar to a deadband.

-It is important to note that for the purpose of sensor observability analysis, noise is only considered to affect the calculation of $s^{i,*}_j$; its direct affect on the sensor readout itself and the need for filtering are not considered.
+It is important to note that for the purpose of sensor observability analysis, noise is only considered to affect the calculation of $s^{i,*}_j$; its direct effect on the sensor readout itself and the need for filtering are not considered.
+In Sec. \ref{sec:physicalexperiments}, a real-world force reconstruction case demonstrates that the reconstructed value only matches the ground truth when $s^i_j$ is greater than a specific value, though this value could be unique to the particular robot, sensor type, joint configuration, experiment, and reconstruction method.